Best password manager | CNN Underscored

 - Password library: This was an umbrella category and covered all things password-related.
 From importing previously saved ones to syncing across devices and even creating a password on the fly.

-- Apps: Being able to access your password manager from any device with ease, while also having it be secured, was critical.
+- Apps: Being able to access your password manager from any device with ease while also having it be secured was critical.
 Here we examined the interfaces across services as well as the platforms apps were available for.

-- Security: Close attention was paid too how many layers of security were in front of seeing our actual passwords.
-If it was an app, we noted if supported Face or Fingerprint Recognition.
+- Security: Close attention was paid to how many layers of security were in front of seeing our actual passwords.
+If it was an app, we noted if it supported face or fingerprint recognition.
 We also looked at whether secret keys are required and if the service offered dark web monitoring.

 How we rated